venkataraokadari/conversational-agent-application-starter-kit/README.md

   })
   };
   ```

-  2. Copy the `username`, `password`, and `url` credentials from your `dialog-service` and `classifier-service` services in Bluemix to the previous file.
-To see the service credentials, run the following command, where `<application-name>` is the unique name you've specified:
+  4. Copy the `username`, `password`, and `url` credentials from your `dialog-service` and `classifier-service` services in Bluemix to the previous file.
+To see the service credentials for each of your service instances, run the following command, replacing `<application-name>` with the name of the application that you specified in your `manifest.yml` file:

     ```sh
     $ cf env <application-name>